jehoons/sbie_aging/README.md

 ## Packages
 ### MaBoSS simulation package
-MaBoSS is a Markovian Boolean Stochastic Simulator, and is described in ([paper][maboss-paper], [output-format][maboss-format], [online][maboss-website]).
+MaBoSS is a Markovian Boolean Stochastic Simulator, and is described in ([paper][maboss-paper], [output-format][maboss-outputformat], [online][maboss-website]).
 MaBoSS can be run on Linux or Windows OS, but I will explain the installation process for Linux OS.
 You can download, build, and install MaBoSS by running the following commands:

 ```bash
 cd usr